 Atlantic Puffin, Inner Farne

 |2021 dates coming soon

-I recommend a digital SLR with a lens of 300mm or more.
-A tripod is useful on the Islands for larger and heavier lenses (e.g 400mm +) but not recommended for use on the boat.
-A wider angle lens is good for photographs of the cliff faces.
+I recommend a interchangeable lens mirrorless or digital SLR camera with a lens of 300mm or more.
+A tripod or monopod is useful on the Islands for larger and heavier lenses but not recommended for use on the boat.
+A wider angle lens is good for photographs of the cliff face habitats.
 Spare batteries and memory cards are an absolute necessity and a rain / weather cover is often worth packing.

 Stout outdoor shoes or walking boots are required and warm waterproof clothing.
 Suntan cream is recommended and a hat is absolutely essential for visiting Inner Farne.